Healthdirect Free Australian health advice you can count on.

 • you are pregnant or breastfeeding

-• you are worried you or your partner could have a sexually transmitted infection (STI)
+• you are worried you have a sexually transmitted infection (STI)

-However, if you are pregnant and have thrush (or think you might have thrush), you should see your doctor before starting any treatment.
+If you are pregnant or breastfeeding and have thrush, you should see your doctor before starting any treatment.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.